amdp-chauhan/meteor-with-test-cases/README.md

-# Meteor 1.5 dummy app
+# Meteor 1.5 DummyApp depicting Mocha Unit testing

 This is a simple app based on Meteor 1.5 and Blaze.
 Here we have also used Mocha test environment